-If your child is blind or has low vision or limited mobility, he might work with an OMS to build the skills he needs to understand where his body is in space and move around his environment.
+If your child is blind or has low vision or limited mobility, your child might work with an orientation and mobility specialist to build skills for:

-Your child might see an OMS in the team of health professionals who are helping her.
-This team might also include occupational therapists, physiotherapists, optometrists, orthoptists, doctors or teachers.
+Your child might see an orientation and mobility specialist as part of a team of health professionals, including occupational therapists, physiotherapists, optometrists, orthoptists, doctors and teachers.

 Before going to an orientation and mobility specialist

 Before your child goes to the orientation and mobility specialist, it’s a good idea to think about things like the following:

 - Why you’re going: what goals do you have for your child?

 - When to start: it’s never too early to start working with an orientation and mobility specialist – even before your child can walk.